Ruthie Matthes

 Ruthie Matthes (born November 11, 1965) is an American professional bicycle racer who won the World Cross-Country Mountain Bike Championship in 1991.
 She is also a road cyclist, having twice finished in 2nd place in the Women's Challenge bicycle stage race.
 Ruthie is one of a series of professional riders who got their start in cycling through the Red Zinger Mini Classics youth bicycle race series in Colorado.
+She competed for the United States at the 2000 Summer Olympics.